zzzprojects/docs/eval-expression.net/pages/documentations/documentation.md

 ---
 Name: Documentation
-LastMod: 2024-03-22
+LastMod: 2025-07-04
 ---

 # Documentation

 Are you using the C# Eval Expression Library for a long time, or are you currently evaluating it and want to try it?
-In both cases, reading that documentation and coming back from time to time is very important to ensure you can exploit our library's full potential with every one of your projects.
+In both cases, reading the documentation and coming back from time to time is very important to ensure you can exploit our library's full potential with every one of your projects.

 ## Methods